Skip to main content

 Test Your Integration

-Click Save & Run Test.
-This opens the Test Runner dialog and shows the results of the integration test.
+Click Save in the upper right corner and then Run in the lower left once save has completed.
+This will open the Test History dialog and show the results of the integration test.